Now in beta Free for academic researchers — request access and we'll set you up.

 Per-condition analytics and study controls

-A dashboard for the lifecycle of the study — recruitment, condition balance, completion, data quality — broken out per condition.
+A dashboard for the lifecycle of the study — recruitment, condition balance, completion, data quality — broken out per condition, with a funnel view of where participants drop out.

 See what's happening, condition by condition